AugurProject/augur-core/README.md

    		check in consensus if they match, if not, no vote ballot (allow people to change votes and hash up until lock in residual change)
 	   	anti cheat provide p and randomNum mechanism steal deposit (will need to support snarks eventually)

-	is there *supposed* to be a min rep reported? i don't think so
+	If you get far enough behind, any events that get pushed up due to a small voting period can't be voted on either - not an issue anymore

-	if your minimum rep reported isn't enough, you get behind the next voting period comes up and you still haven't solved the last one now the problem is no one is allowed to vote on the old period anymore so it'll never get enough rep reported and if you get far enough behind, any events that get pushed up due to a small voting period can't be voted on either I think a solution to this is to simply notice when a branch is stalled in this case (not enough rep reported at the point people can no longer vote in that period) and then move all those events up to the next voting period (and possibly allow an alive vote consensus call to be made)
+	I think a solution to this is to simply notice when a branch is stalled in this case (not enough rep reported at the point people can no longer vote in that period) and then move all those events up to the next voting period (and possibly allow an alive vote consensus call to be made)

 	when the next voting period clock starts we don't want anyone to submit a vote not counted because some events got pushed up from the last vote period due to either not enough reporters or not enough events